-The Baristas will need to present three styles of Avanti Coffee; espresso, cappuccino and a choice of one of the following drinks; caffè latte, cortado or a dirty chai latte.
-S.Pellegrino and Acqua Panna to accompany their espresso or choice coffee presentation to the Judges; Alison Douglas, Tarryn van der Toorn & Wayne Abrahams of Avanti Coffee SA.
+The Baristas presented three styles of Avanti Coffee; espresso, cappuccino and a choice of one of the following drinks; caffè latte, cortado or a dirty chai latte, S.Pellegrino and Acqua Panna to accompany their presentation to the Judges; Alison Douglas, Tarryn van der Toorn & Wayne Abrahams of Avanti Coffee SA.

-Meet some of the students who will be participating at the One&Only Reaching for Young Stars Cook-Off…
+Meet some of the students who participated at the One&Only Reaching for Young Stars Cook-Off…